 What surprised me the most about living in Queenstown is how cheap you can get drinks out in town.
 To be honest, I expected it to be really expensive but after a few months of living here, I found so many great places with drink specials and happy hours that made having drinks out a cheap activity.

 One of my favorite bars is 1876.
 This backpacker bar has $5 NZD drinks all day and night, and during happy hour, you can enjoy them for $4 NZD.
 Crazy right!?
 Another cool bar is The World Bar.
 Their happy hour specials include $7 NZD house beers and $6 NZD spirits.
-Although more expensive, The World Bar is trendy and known as the hip place to party in Queenstown.
+Although more expensive, The World Bar is trendy and known as the hip place to party!

 10. Road trip to Wanaka